 Colorado State Statutes and the Courts.
-The Office of the Sheriff is the largest unit of county government and is led by an elected Sheriff.
+The Office of the Sheriff is the largest unit of County government and is led by an elected Sheriff.

-The office is organizationally divided into four major component programs, called bureaus or offices: the Office of the Sheriff, the Detentions Bureau, the Law Enforcement Bureau, and the Administration Bureau.
+The office is organizationally divided into five major component programs called bureaus or offices: The Office of the Sheriff, the Detentions Bureau, the Law Enforcement Bureau, the Administration Bureau and the Bureau of Professional Responsibility.
 Each of these component programs have one or more business units within them.
 Each component program has specific and complex operational purposes and has developed organizational strategies and goals to meet these operational purposes.
 While these organizational strategies and goals are diverse, they are unified under a detailed El Paso County Sheriff's Office Strategic Plan.
 Following are descriptions of each of the component programs.